bio-tools/biotoolsDocs/curators_guide.rst

 .. note:: bio.tools includes all types of bioinformatics tools: application software with well-defined data processing functions (inputs, outputs and operations).
 When registering a tool, one or more tool types may be assigned, reflecting the different facets of the software being described.

-.. tip::  In cases where a given software is described by more than one entry (*e.g.* a web application and its API are described separately) then assign only the types that are applicable
+.. tip::  In cases where a given software is described by more than one entry (*e.g.* a web application and its API are described separately) then assign only the types that are applicable to that entry.

 Topic
 .....